rehmoe/Codeigniter3-REST-Boilerplate/README.md

  - Proper environmental configuration setup
  - A series of robust helper files from CLI to Databases
  - Migration files for ci_sessions and the REST Library
+ - Example Controller, Model, Migration and Routes to demonstrate the API
+ - Example Postman documentation for the aforementioned example included in the Repo
- - And more... take a look!
+ - And much more... take a look!

 ## Project Setup
 ### Install Dependencies